Skip to Content

 Environment managementManualBuilt-in (ctx.vars, ctx.secrets)

-Data-driven testingDIYfromCsv, fromYaml
+Data-driven testingDIYfromCsv, fromYaml, test.pick

-ObservabilityLocal trace viewerTraces + metrics + cloud dashboard
+ObservabilityLocal trace viewerResult Viewer + Cloud dashboard

 Production monitoringNot designed for itBuilt for it